novoda/github-reports/batch-aws-lambda/README.md

 As a first step, install the [AWS CLI](https://aws.amazon.com/cli/) and [configure it with your credentials and region] (http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-quick-configuration).

-Since this module runs on AWS Lambda, you need no configuration/credentials file in the classpath.
+Since this module runs on AWS Lambda, you only need a `lambda.properties` file in the `resources` folder.
+Said file must contain a `AWS_LAMBDA_NAME` property referencing the Amazon AWS Lambda name on your account (see [`lambda.properties.sample`](src/main/resources/lambda.properties.sample)).

 ### Role creation